issalig/misc/cpcz80adventures.md

 ASCII is nice and human readable but let's dive into the .BAS file which is much more interesting (Reference on  https://cpctech.cpcwiki.de/docs/bastech.html)

-Again, I will use iDSK to extract the bytes
+We can use iDSK to extract the bytes
 ```
 iDSK hello.dsk -h hello.bas
 ```